Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Osmosis is a life-saver if you decide to break Gauntlet-mode with a Samurai-style Thrift character like No. Start your musou to become invulnerable and keep supplying yourself with infinite energy by doing a charge attack every now and then, simple as that.

-Alacrity gives you a health & musou refill with every 500-hit combo, which again wil completely break Gauntlet-mode if you have a Samurai-style character who can generate a lot of combo, f.e.
+Alacrity gives you a health & musou refill with every 500-hit combo, which again will completely break Gauntlet-mode if you have a Samurai-style character who can generate a lot of combo, f.e.
 Motonari Mori.

 Bombast is similar, giving you some free musou-energy every 500 hits of a combo.
 If you are playing as a character who has good specials and can generate combo easily, this can make them nearly invulnerable.

 Aggression gives the helpful War God's Axe (i.e. attack buff) effect every 200 hits.
 You won't reach 200 hits in most levels while doing individual level runs, but it's definitely useful when grinding.

-Procurement in your weapon duplicates all item drops all of the time, which essentially cuts the grind short by half.
-Incredibly useful to have.
+Wrath and similar traits give elemental effects to all of your weapon attacks in certain conditions.
+This can be very powerful depending on the character.

 ## Building up compatibility